How to use special effects the right way on your website

 3. Less is more

-Like a sprinkle of chili flakes over avocado toast, special effects should be used as a garnish, not the main dish.
+Like a sprinkle of red pepper flakes over avocado toast, special effects should be used as a garnish, not the main dish.
 Use sparingly for best results.